The Landscape Library

 Many modern software programs like Rhino 3D have the ability to export 3D models into various types of file that are printable such as .STL format.
 However, it is still necessary to take into account that the dimensions of a 3D model may not translate well to a printable model and some adjustments will be needed in order to get the best results out of a 3D printer.

-When you use a 3D printer to build a model, you can choose from various materials such as plastics and metals.
+When you use 3D printers to build a landscape architecture model, you can choose from various materials such as plastics and metals.
 Depending on the project, it may be better to choose a specific material that will best reflect the desired appearance of the finished product.
 For example, a plastic like ABS or PLA will be easy to sand down and paint with the color of your choice.
 This will make your final product look more realistic and professional.

 3D Model built by KINFAB